 Appeals Procedures for Issues Concerning Disability Support Services

-An instructor or student who believes that an accommodation is not appropriate or a student who believes that he or she has received unfair or improper treatment regarding a disability should address the problem informally through discussion with the Disability Support Services Director/Counselor at the Elizabeth City or Edenton-Chowan campus or the Director, Testing and Counseling at the Dare campus.
+An instructor or student who believes that an accommodation is not appropriate or a student who believes that he or she has received unfair or improper treatment regarding a disability should address the problem informally through discussion with the Disability Support Services Director/Counselor at the Elizabeth City or Edenton-Chowan campus or the Counselor/Advisor at the Dare campus.

-The Director, Disability Support Services/ Counselor (Elizabeth City or Edenton-Chowan Campus) or the Director, Testing and Counseling (Dare County Campus) may convene a meeting with the individuals involved to resolve the concern.
+The Director, Disability Support Services/Counselor (Elizabeth City), Assistant Dean (Edenton-Chowan Campus) or the Counselor/Advisor (Dare County Campus) may convene a meeting with the individuals involved to resolve the concern.

 If the concern is not resolved satisfactorily, the instructor or student may submit a formal appeal in writing to the Vice President, Student Success and Enrollment Management or designee.
 In order to ensure a prompt resolution, the appeal must be submitted as soon as possible and no later than 10 college working days after the alleged improper treatment occurred.
 The appeal must be dated and signed by the student and must include the following: